Getting Started with Chalk

 Sending the Data Somewhere

 The server will run on port 8585 by default, so ensure that this port is not taken by another process before running the server.
-To start the server, run:

-Note that the server can be configured to use HTTPS, yet we've left it unconfigured for demo simplicity.
+The server can be configured to use HTTPS, yet we've left it unconfigured for demo simplicity.
 Please be mindful of this when testing.

-Now that we have our server running, we need to configure chalk to use that server.
-We can do this by loading a chalk configuration file that has an http sink configured.
-We have a sample that configures chalk to output to localhost:8585, which you can load via:
+Now that we have our server running, we need to configure Chalk to use that server.
+We can do this by loading a Chalk configuration file that has an http sink configured.
+We have a sample that configures Chalk to output to localhost:8585, which you can load via:

-chalk load https://chalkdust.io/demo-http.c4m
+chalk load https://chalkdust.io/reporting_server.c4m

 Now, let's delete existing chalk marks with: